-With a CARESCAPE or GE's Datex-Ohmeda monitor it is possible to store and select up to seven reference QRST complexes during monitoring.
+It is possible to store and select up to seven reference QRST complexes during monitoring.
 The clinician may review the ST changes during each course of therapy (e.g. through the entire thrombolysis and revascularization procedures).

-In addition to trending ST values, the GE solution is also capable of trending the shape of the QRST complex.
-(This is not applicable to the Solar or Dash monitors.)
+In addition to trending ST values, the GE HealthCare's solution is also capable of trending the shape of the QRST complex.
 QRST complexes are automatically saved for all leads every 10 minutes.
 These complexes can be reviewed by simply moving the cursor on the ST trends.
 Furthermore, the user may print the stored complexes to track the progress of the ST level over a selected time period.